 A window seat is a great place to cuddle up and read or just enjoy the view.
-But sometimes, adding a window seat can be a costly endeavor.
-Instead, try creating a quiet nook in your bedroom for a similar effect.
+But if you aren't lucky enough to already have a window seat, adding one can be cost prohibitive.
+Instead, try creating a quiet nook in one corner of your bedroom for a similar effect.

 An unexpected mix of patterns can create a homey look in any size bedroom.
 In this sweet space, a cohesive color palette pulls the patterns together, keeping the look subtle and seamless.

-A neutral color palette adds a calming effect to any style bedroom, and it doesn't have to mean boring.
-Add texture, metallic accents, patterns and vintage finds to spice things up.
+If going bold with pattern blending isn't your style, try blending patterns in various neutral tones.
+A neutral color palette adds a calming effect to any style bedroom, but that doesn't have to mean boring.
+Add texture, metallic accents, and vintage finds to spice things up.

 Incorporate Vintage Finds